 Game design lesson #1 – when the movie’s plot is not enough, make up your own sequel

-The PC/MAC/Sega CD version is a rather shoddy Full Motion Video collection of quicktime events, vaguely inspired by the events of the movie.
+The PC/MAC/Sega CD version is a rather shoddy Full Motion Video collection of quicktime events, vaguely inspired by the events taking place in the movie.
 It is about brain power, so let’s have IQ questions!
 They had monkeys in the movie, so let’s have an orangutan boss!
 They used some of the characters that died in the movie as the three bosses you’ll have to defeat in order to progress.
 No, they don’t bother explaining how, I guess Jobe can also resurrect the dead from his virtual realm.

-At the end of the movie, Jobe seemed to vanish into thin air only to reappear at the last minute, in the form of every phone in the world ringing.
-Beyond being a cybergod – the original title of the movie before someone stumbled upon King’s novel – he was also the perfect telemarketer.
+At the end of the movie, Jobe seemed to vanish into thin air (well, cyber air) only to reappear at the last minute, in the form of every phone in the world ringing.
+Beyond being a cybergod – the original title of the movie before one of the producers stumbled upon King’s novel – he was also the perfect telemarketer.
 The game starts right after the movie: God Jobe is out for revenge (again?) and decides to trap the three protagonists in his virtual realm, leaving good Doctor Angelo free to roam in his virtual realm so that he can prove himself worthy to rescue… umm *checks notes*… Carla and Peter.

-Obviously there’s no final boss fight, the endgame is yet another quicktime event, then Dr Angelo goes back to reality and Jobe just repents.
+Obviously there’s no final boss fight, the endgame is yet another quicktime event, then Dr Angelo goes back to reality and Cyberjobe just seems to repent.
 Then all of a sudden tentacles appear out of the ground and… To be continued.
 Epic conclusion to a tragic saga.
 One could make the case that this would be, at least, a game suitable for people with bad eyesight or limited ability, but the semi-incomprehensible IQ tests seem to nullify even that, while the grainy “virtual reality” graphics tend to transform everything into a pixelated mess.

 I think it is fair to give it up for SCi: they managed to make a game that has aged worse than the movie.

 Strong feelings of “haven’t I played this before?” wash over the player, since indeed, this is another collection of quicktime events.
-To be fair, the sequel is slightly more complex than the original, in that you can choose which order you will be facing the levels.
-Also, since Sci weren’t bound by the movie anymore, there are some slightly more fun gameplay variations like “guess the door where the monster appears and shoot him”.
+To be fair, the sequel is slightly more complex than the original, in that it is possible to, at least, choose the order in which to face the levels.
+Also, since SCi wasn’t bound by the movie anymore, there are some slightly more fun gameplay variations like “guess the door where the monster appears and shoot him”.

 But don’t be fooled in thinking this is an action game, because the focus is still on timed events and IQ questions: press the button at the right time or lose a life.
 The graphics are still boring as sin and gameplay trudges along the bare minimum of what one could consider “an interactive movie”.
-But one thing isn’t clear to me in 2020: since they weren’t gonna mention the Lawnmower man in the title and the plot is a one minute monologue at the start, with Brosnan being the only actor shown in a three seconds clip from the original movie, why bother licensing the movie at all?
+But one thing isn’t clear to me in 2020: since they weren’t gonna mention the Lawnmower man in the title and the plot is nothing more than a one minute monologue at the start, with Brosnan being the only actor shown in a three seconds clip from the original movie, why bother licensing the movie at all?

 For the Japan-only PsX conversion, they got smart, the cover makes no direct reference to the movie and I’m pretty sure, nothing in the game does either.